 Newcastle Sociology graduates go on to pursue a wide range of careers across the private, public and not-for-profit sectors.
 Our students have obtained rewarding jobs in a number of professions, including:

-  If you would like a better sense of what previous Sociology students have done with their lives, you can browse through the fascinating profiles of our Sociology alumni.
+If you would like a better sense of what previous Sociology students have done after their degree, you can browse through our Sociology alumni profiles .

 Our degree programmes give students the chance to develop the skills and knowledge they need to thrive in the new world of work.
 95% of 2010 graduates in Sociology were in either work or study within six months of graduation.

 Sociology students are able to take advantage of the excellent resources, support and connections provided by the university, including the ncl+ service.
 Careers advisers put our students in touch with volunteer mentors from the private and public sectors, assist with valuable work placements and offer helpful advice about possible career trajectories.

 In year three, students in Sociology can take the careers service’s innovative Career Development module to get a real taste of the world of work to inform their future choices.

 The Sociology personal development profile resource file has been specially designed to support students to manage their learning, develop their skills acquisition, and work out their career plans.
 Our pastoral support ensures that personal tutors are with students at every step.

 Our degrees are endorsed by the University’s Graduate Skills Framework.
 Newcastle University works closely with key employers to define the graduate skills which, when added to a degree, will give students the skills they need in life beyond university.